-Virtual reality opens new doors for prospective clients quite literally as it provides a behind-the-scenes look, or rather, a digital tour of a property.
-As the real estate industry moves forward rapidly embracing new technologies, virtual has already made it into many multifamily marketing plans.
+Virtual reality opens new doors for prospective clients by providing a behind-the-scenes look or digital tour of a property.
+As the real estate industry rapidly moves forward, embracing new technologies, virtual has already made it into many multifamily marketing plans.
 Companies now design 3D models through the power of virtual reality.
-And prospects can walk a unit and experience property amenities firsthand without being onsite.
-This trend took a significant leap at the start of the pandemic when many properties had to shift to a virtual-only touring model.
+Prospects can walk a unit and experience property amenities firsthand without being onsite.
+This trend took a significant leap at the pandemic’s start, when many properties had to shift to a virtual-only touring model.
 Today, virtual tours are offered at many properties in addition to in-person tours, offering prospects even more opportunities to sign a lease from the comfort of their couch.

-Through augmented reality, marketers and realtors are also bringing blueprints to life.
+Marketers and realtors are also using augmented reality to bring blueprints to life.
 With the aid of smartphone and tablet cameras, AR technology can render a 3D image of a building from a blueprint or a completely interactive layout.
 This tool will prove useful in all stages of development by allowing clients to visualize the entire project.

 Augmented and VR technologies, drones, and social media make the customer experience more convenient and engaging.
-By considering these trends, your renters will be brought smoothly through the sales funnel and to that final decision.
+With these trends in mind, your renters will be brought smoothly through the sales funnel and to that final decision.